 Christmas is coming!
-I don't mean to panic you but it's only three weeks away, and if you still haven't got round to any Christmas shopping, why not join us for a glass of wine or two and some civilised present purchasing in a beautiful space in The City.
-Precious Offering is a new exhibition showing work from Alex R, Brett Manley and The Edition Collection, as well as our guest artist Adam Aaronson.
+I don't mean to panic you but it's only three weeks away, and if you still haven't got round to any Christmas shopping, why not join us this Thursday evening for a late evening of civilised present purchasing in a beautiful space in The City.
+Precious Offering is a new exhibition showing work from Alex R, Brett Manley and The Edition Collection, and guest artist Adam Aaronson.
 We have something to suit all pockets from £10 to £1800.
-The show is open from 9th - 21st September with a Private View on Tuesday the 10th of December.
+The show opens between 9-21 December with late night shopping until 9pm on Thursday 12th December.

 Download private view invite here